Ibrahim-2003/MyTourney/notes.md

     -> Add payment system (Stripe, Apple Pay, Samsung Pay, Google Pay)
         //NOTES
             -Important to consider the order in which the users get paid. (ie. I get paid everything, then I pay the host, and I also pay the winning team)
+    -> Add game-management and score update page -Include match-making function

     //Not essential for MVP
     -> Work on making bracket screen
-    -> Work on making the site responsive on desktop and tablets -> Work on making terms and conditions agreement -> Work on making waiver removing liability for injuries incurred at tourneys
+    -> Work on making the site responsive on desktop and tablets -> Work on making terms and conditions agreement -> Work on making waiver removing liability for injuries incurred at tourneys -> Refactor CSS to be organized

 ## Creating Forms
     -> Form for users to edit profile